w3c/PFE-analysis/results/noise_simulations.md

 The following types of noise were simulated:
 - Unicode Range: add all of the script unicode ranges to the request that intersect the codepoints on the page.
 This models what the Google Fonts API currently does. ([range definitions](https://github.com/w3c/PFE-analysis/tree/main/analysis/pfe_methods/unicode_range_data)).
-Labelled as unicode_range() in the results.
+Labeled as unicode_range() in the results.
-- No noise: no additional codepoints are added, labelled as uniform(0,0) in the results.
+- No noise: no additional codepoints are added, labeled as uniform(0,0) in the results.
 - Uniform Random: add a random number of codepoints from the script.
 Each codepoint has an equal chance of being added.
-  Labelled as uniform(x, y) in the results.
+  Labeled as uniform(x, y) in the results.
 Where the number of codepoints added is in [x, y].
 - Weighted Random: add a random number of codepoints from the script.
 Each codepoints probability is weighted on frequency of occurrence.
-Labelled as weighted(x, y) in the results.
+Labeled as weighted(x, y) in the results.
 Where the number of codepoints added is in [x, y].
 - Variable Random: add a number of codepoints that is a function of the number of codepoints in the request (smaller requests get more codepoints than larger requests).
 Each codepoints probability is weighted on frequency of occurrence.
-  Labelled as variable(x, y) in the results.
+  Labeled as variable(x, y) in the results.
 Where the number of codepoints added is in [x, y].

 ## Results